mickey4eal/cv/README.md

 - Worked in an Agile framework and participated in essential scrum processes.

 ## November 2020 to January 2021 (Testing & Commissioning Site Supervisor - Crossrail)
-- Managed a team of multidisciplinary engineers at numerous Crossrail sites for testing and commissioning works on the Crossrail data network, SCADA, and Radio systems.
+- Managed a team of multidisciplinary engineers at numerous Crossrail sites for testing and commissioning works on the Crossrail data network, SCADA (Supervisory Control and Data Acquisition), and Radio systems.
 - Conducted site briefings and assessed engineers' competencies and equipment readiness.
 - Created daily site reports which highlighted engineers, site works completed, health and safety incidents, and other relevant information for higher management.
 - Mentored new employees to the testing and commissioning team, teaching them various aspects of the role, including testing procedures, safety protocols, documentation, reporting unsafe conditions, and reporting system faults.